Been off Sick from Work? Less than 7 days?

 Procedures of low clinical value

 We have already had patients turned down for certain procedures that have been determined by Solihull Primary Care Trust in line with other Trusts around the country that are not cost effective as they are mainly cosmetic in nature.
-You can find out more about this by visiting the Solihull Primary Care website by clicking here

 If you have private medical insurance, or just decide to pay to see a consultant, please make sure that your appointment with the consultant is at least four days after you have seen your doctor and agreed the referral.
 Why is this?
-Well, the doctor will need to prepare a referral letter for you which then has to be typed by our secretaries and then faxed to the hospital/consultant of your choice.
+Well, the doctor will need to prepare a referral letter for you which then has to be typed by our secretaries and then sent to the hospital/consultant of your choice.
 Please remember that many insurance policies do not cover the cost of prescriptions and you may have to pay for your treatment.
 You can bring your private prescription to us but we cannot guarantee that your doctor will be able to prescribe this through the NHS as it could be something that we are restricted from prescribing.
 The person signing the prescription takes responsibility for providing you with the medication.

 National Cervical Screening Programme

-To see what is involved in having s smear test, you might find it useful to watch this short video clip.
 For answers to many of the questions we are often asked about the screening programme, including the eligible age range, please click here

 National Bowel Screening Programme